Unforgettable Wedding at Saint James Hotel Red Wing MN

 Last Artistic Picture

-Thank you to Abby, the St. James Hotel Coordinator, who provides me accommodations I needed to use the hotel amenities to stage a more artistic picture.
-During the dance I set up a creative stage, using colored flashes and the decor offer by the venue.
+Thank you to Abby, the St. James Hotel Coordinator, who provided me accommodations I needed to use the hotel amenities to stage a more artistic picture.
+During the dance, I set up a creative stage, using colored flashes and the decor offered by the venue.

 End of the Reception and a Sparkling Grand Exit

 After that, it was time to end the party.
 They asked all the guests to line up outside the Saint James for their grand exit using sparklers!
-That was an upscale of the nightlife in Red Wing, MN!
+That was an upscale addition to the nightlife in Red Wing, MN!

-It was a privilege, from my arrival in the morning to the last photo shoot in the night, to capture the pictures of this lovely couple and their romance.
+It was a privilege, from my arrival in the morning to the last photo shoot at night, to capture the pictures of this lovely couple and their romance.
 Their love for each other is clear in every frame.
 They allowed me to enter the intimate privacy of their families for this unique day.
 They trusted me, from the pre-wedding production to the last moment, and I believe pictures provoked a lot of emotions.
-At the end of the day, I had the feeling to know them as friends for a long time and I left with a smile on my face.
+At the end of the day, I had the feeling of knowing them as friends for a long time and I left with a smile on my face.
 It is this kind of wedding that makes me love being a wedding photographer.

-Photographers love post-industrial red brick building, such as the Nicollet Island Pavilion (Minneapolis, MN).
-If they offer a stunning decor, they do not always offer high-quality room for the preparation or a separate ballroom.
+Photographers love post-industrial red brick buildings, such as the Nicollet Island Pavilion (Minneapolis, MN).
+If they offer a stunning decor, they do not always offer high-quality rooms for the preparation or a separate ballroom.

 Also, the St. James offers much more than just red brick walls and steel beams!
 It’s an authentic vintage Victorian decor!

 Another point to consider is the linens and rentals.
-When you might need to rent linens with a tierce caterer, the St. James provides you everything you need.
+When you might need to rent linens with a third-party caterer, the St. James provides you everything you need.

 Chic and Elegant Historical Venue

-Of course, to enjoy this privilege, your taste must be coordinate with the decor, avoiding any sign of vulgarity.
+Of course, to enjoy this privilege, your taste must be coordinated with the decor, avoiding any sign of vulgarity.

 The Guestrooms